 Why City Gardening Should Be A Sustainable Outer Space Habit

 Backyard gardens are a great way to maximize the amount of food you can produce on your own, but what happens when you are living in an urban area?
-Luckily, there are many ways to incorporate gardening into your city lifestyle, such as cultivating raised beds, vertical gardens, and hanging baskets for an apartment balcony garden!
+Luckily, there are many ways to incorporate gardening into your organic lifestyle, such as cultivating raised beds, vertical gardens, and hanging baskets for an apartment balcony garden!

 What is City Gardening?

 City gardening or urban gardening or sometimes called small space gardening is gardening in urban areas, typically in yards or parks.
 It is usually done in a small space like an apartment balcony.
 Urban gardening can be done with a variety of plants and techniques, but it shares some similarities with permaculture, a design approach that seeks to create “systems” that are self-sufficient and sustainable.
 An urban garden can help reduce pollution, improve air quality, provide habitat for wildlife, and promote community involvement.

 Growing food in potting soil placed in hanging baskets is possible and many edible plants can be grown.
 This means healthy food is now easily produced.